 In this respect, education and training can be hugely important in encouraging businesses to start trading.
 Lack of trade know-how is one of the biggest barriers for companies to start trading overseas, and though training and support are no guarantee that they will start doing so, it is an important foundation.
 In this aspect of improving trade, both government and business have a role to play.

 From a business perspective, trade associations and their members can also play a key role.
-The eCommerce Trade Commission launched earlier in 2023 is a case in point.
-Convened by the Institute of Export & International Trade, the new Commission aims to encourage the UK’s 70,000 SMEs to trade internationally online.
-Aside from advising the government on policy, the Commission will also help to promote the opportunities offered by trade and signpost SMEs to resources.
+The eCommerce Trade Commission launched in 2023 is a case in point.
+Convened by the Institute of Export & International Trade, the Commission aims to encourage the UK’s 70,000 SMEs to trade internationally online.
+Aside from advising the government on policy, the Commission also helps to promote the opportunities offered by trade and signpost SMEs to resources.

 ICAEW sits on the Commission, as Saltmarsh explains: “As well as ICAEW, the Commission is made up of a number of the major marketplaces, such as eBay, Amazon, Shopify and Alibaba, and they all have their own resources to help small businesses to export.
 So, for example, eBay runs a scheme where, if you want to sell overseas, you actually just sell it to eBay; they handle the logistics and just tell you how much it will cost.
 There are all these resources and schemes out there that businesses just don’t know about.
 So, one of the Commission’s goals is to pull these resources into one place and promote them to SMEs.”